jomjol/AI-on-the-edge-device/README.md

 **General remark:** Beside the `firmware.bin`, typically also the content of `/html` needs to be updated!

-##### Rolling - (2021-04-20)
+##### 6.7.0 Image Processing in Memory - (2021-04-23)

-* Rollback to espressif 2.1.0, as 3.2.0 shows unstable reboot
 * Upgrade digital CNN to v8.3.0  (added new type of digits)
-* Bugfix:
-  * WLAN-Password with '=' are now possible,
-  * Change of hostname thru configini failed unter certain circumstances

-2021-04-05

-* Removal of not needed web server components (direct access to camera, menu point "check")
-* Update to espressif 3.2.0 (= esp-idf 4.2)
-* Internal update: TFlite (v2.5), esp32cam, startup-Sequence
+* Internal update: TFlite (v2.5), esp32cam, startup sequence
-* based on v6.6.1
+* Rollback to espressif v2.1.0, as v3.2.0 shows unstable reboot

+* Bugfix: WLan-passwords, reset of hostname

 ##### 6.6.1 Image Processing in Memory - (2021-04-05)